vihdzp/pointillism/readme.md

 | [`smp`] | `smp` | Basic traits and types for sample types, including [`smp::Mono`] and [`smp::Stereo`].
 | [`unt`] | `units` | Different units for musical measurement, and associated arithmetic boilerplate.

+Some of these also contain further namespaces, almost always three letters.
+See the documentation for the full breakdown.

 ### Compile-time

 You can think of pointillism as a compile-time modular synthesizer, where every new struct is its